Bereavement is the process of grieving and letting go of a loved one who has died.

 A wide and confusing range of emotions may be experienced after a loss.
 There can be five stages of grief.
 These reactions might not occur in a specific order, and can (at times) occur together.
 Not everyone experiences all of these emotions:

-Each type of loss means the person has had something taken away.
+Each type of loss means the bereaved person has had something taken away.
 Grief may be experienced as a mental, physical, social, or emotional reaction.
 Mental reactions can include anger, guilt, anxiety, sadness, and despair.
 Physical reactions can include sleeping problems, changes in appetite, physical problems, or illness.
 Social reactions can include feelings about seeing family or friends or returning to work.
-As with bereavement, grief processes depend on the relationship with the person who died, the situation surrounding the death, and the person's attachment to the person who died.
+Grief processes depend on the relationship with the person who died, the situation surrounding the death, and the person's attachment to the person who died.
 Grief may be described as the presence of physical problems, constant thoughts of the person who died, guilt, hostility, and a change in the way one normally acts.

 Mourning is the process by which people adapt to a loss; mourning is also influenced by cultural customs, rituals, and society's rules for coping.